jensnt/io_import_build_map/README.md

 To install the Add-on you need [Blender](https://www.blender.org/) in version 2.93 or later.

-1. Download the Add-on by clicking on the green `Code` button at the top of this page.
-From the drop down click `Download ZIP`.
+1. Download the [latest Version](https://github.com/jensnt/io_import_build_map/releases/latest) from the Release Page.
+You need the file **io_import_build_map.zip**.
-2. Install the Add-on by opening the Blender Preferences and clicking on `Install…` button at the top of the "Add-ons" section.
+3. Install the Add-on by opening the Blender Preferences and clicking on `Install…` button at the top of the "Add-ons" section.
 Then browse for the zip file you downloaded and click `Install Add-on`.
-3. The Add-on will not be enabled automatically.
+5. The Add-on will not be enabled automatically.
 You have to enable it by checking it's check box in the Add-ons list before you can use it.

 ![Preferences](/images/preferences.png)

-4. The Add-on has it's own preferences where you can set the path to your texture folder.
+4. The Add-on has it's own preferences where you can set the path to your texture folders.
-Here you can use the texture folder from the example folder in the zip file.
-It contains small set of free textures fitting the example map.
+Here you can use the texture folder from the file **example-map-and-textures.zip** you can find in the [latest Version](https://github.com/jensnt/io_import_build_map/releases/latest).
+It contains small set of free textures fitting the example map **SHOCK.MAP**.
+Or you can use textures from a game if you own a copy.
+See: [Getting original textures](https://github.com/jensnt/io_import_build_map#getting-original-textures)

 All textures need to be in the PNG format and follow a specific naming schema.
 E.g.: 150-011.png